 The Board of Directors at The Greene School is very active in supporting the mission of the school.
 The Board through its direct contributions and fund raising efforts provides the additional funds needed to make many of the student expeditions possible.
 The Board also brings in resources from the community.
 Some of these resources are from the Green Industry; some are from our civic institutions.
 By connecting these people to the school and the students to these people we continue to build on the mission of the school to create both educated stewards of our environment but also good citizens.
 The Board also oversees and helps formulate all policies that are material to the operations and academics of the school.
 By having various committees we are able to let members utilize their strengths where most needed.
 We are fortunate to have a diverse group of board members including some with great experience and advanced degrees in education.

 Laura Clavette, holds a Bachelor of Science Degree in Nursing from San Diego State University and has worked in various hospital settings.
 She is the mother of 3 children and has been very active in the PTA of her children's elementary school, mainly focusing on coordinating enrichment programs for the students.
-Her oldest son attends The Greene School and Laura is an active member of the PTSO and serves on the fundraising committee.
+She currently has two students at TGS- one son a senior and one son a freshman.
+Her daughter is in 5th grade.
+Laura is an active member of the PTSO and serves on the fundraising committee.
 She believes in a strong home- school connection and parental support for students to succeed and strives to achieve that at The Greene School.
-You can find her handiwork in our Constant Contact newsletter as well as on our facebook and twitter page.
+You can find her handiwork on our website as well as on our facebook and twitter page.
 Laura is one of the Founders of The Greene School and serves as the Secretary on the Board of Directors.

 Paul Morse is a former independent school teacher.
 He is also an insurance executive and a small business owner.
 Paul is able to help with financial and personnel management decisions.
 Additionally as a father who has had three children go through both private and public schools he has had direct experience in what works well in each environment and what does not.
 Also a long time student of education and education reform he offers many insights into student learning and policies to encourage student involvement and engagement.